A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

-A projection matrix that can project any vector onto a subspace is not unique.
-However, if restricted to the orthogonal projection, then the projection is unique. \begin{svgraybox} \begin{proposition}[Uniqueness of Orthogonal Projection] If $\bP$ and $\bH$ are orthogonal projection matrices onto the same subspace $\mathcalV$, then $\bP = \bH$. \end{proposition} \end{svgraybox} \begin{proof}[of Proposition~\ref{proposition:unique-projection-orthogonal}] For any vector $\bv$ in $\real^n$, it can be split into a vector $\bv_p$ in $\mathcalV$ and a vector $\bv_n$ in $\mathcalV^\perp$ such that $\bv = \bv_p+\bv_n$ and $\bv_p^\top \bv_n=0$.
-Then
+A projection matrix that projects any vector onto a subspace is not unique in general.
+However, when we restrict to orthogonal projections, the corresponding projection matrix becomes unique. \begin{proposition}[Uniqueness of orthogonal projection] If $\bP$ and $\bH$ are orthogonal projection matrices onto the same subspace $\mathcalV$, then $\bP = \bH$. \end{proposition} \begin{proof}[of Proposition~\ref{proposition:unique-projection-orthogonal}] For any vector $\bv$ in $\real^n$, it can be factored into a vector $\bv_p$ in $\mathcalV$ and a vector $\bv_n$ in $\mathcalV^\perp$ such that $\bv = \bv_p+\bv_n$ and $\bv_p^\top \bv_n=0$.
+Then, we have